 Update your pantry items, making sure they are all relevant to you and are foods that will nourish you — and then do the same with cookbooks, pots and pans, utensils, mugs.
 That dreaded junk drawer...keep everything as organized as possible!
 Giving your kitchen a thorough cleanse and clearing will remove stagnancy and tremendously improve the energy flow of the space, especially since this space is connected to your health and wellbeing.
 Countertop surfaces should be cleaned regularly, including the stovetop and the inside of your fridge.

-To sprinkle Feng Shui elements throughout your kitchen, keep purified water in large glass containers with Morihata Binchotan Charcoal Sticks, Humble Ceramics for storing bulk herbs and cooking ingredients, and an organized pantry filled with your favorite Boketto staples including olive oil, ghee, coconut butter, Dark Horse Organics fermented spreads, dressings and powders, and Sun Potion adaptogens for daily tonic blends.
+PRO TIP: Keep purified water in large glass containers with Binchotan Charcoal Sticks, Ceramic vessels for storing salt, and keeping an organized pantry filled with your favorite Boketto staples including: olive oil, ghee, coconut butter, spices, teas, and grains.